andrewt3000/web_development/README.md

 I typically use IDE [Visual Studio Code](https://code.visualstudio.com/)

-I use ncu to keep javascript packages up to date.
+I use ncu to keep javascript packages up to date on front and back end.
 ```
 #command show what needs to be updated
 ncu